 As the national accreditation body of Belarus BSCA takes part in the work of the Scientific and Technical Commissions for Accreditation and Conformity Assessment.
 BSCA also participates in work groups on establishment of the Regional Organisation for Accreditation and elimination of technical barriers to trade.

 The EASC Member States shall comply with the following requirements:

 ILAC is the international authority on laboratory, inspection body, proficiency testing provider and reference material producer accreditation, with a membership consisting of accreditation bodies and stakeholder organizations throughout the world.

 BSCA has been an associated member of ILAC since 2011 and is aimed at gaining ILAC MRA signatory status in the field of testing and calibration (through European co-operation for accreditation).

-The resolution of the 15th ILAC General Assembly on accepting BSCA as an associated member of ILAC was adopted in 2011 in Sydney, Australia - see the ILAC Resolution N15.03.
+The resolution of the 15th ILAC General Assembly on accepting BSCA as an associated member of ILAC was adopted on 21 December 2011 in Sydney, Australia - see the ILAC Resolution N15.03.